 Crash Course Training Helps Save a Life

 Amanda made a beeline for our table, knelt down, and drew her line directly below the conception photo, signifying her view that human rights begin at that point.
-Later that day, she helped save a child from abortion.
+Later that day, through a conversation with her friend "Kim," she helped save a child we call "Lucy" from abortion.
 Read the whole story in this Impact Report from 2012.

 The Power of One

 Our team is comprised of more than just our full-time staff.
 We are frequently joined in the field by dedicated volunteers, some of whom have experiences and special gifts that help us in our work.
 Angela is one of these volunteers, and in this Impact Report from 2013 she shares her story.

 JFA’s Three Essential Skills Are the Life of the Party